Category Archives: Linda Hunt

 In a twist seen coming a mile away, Joyce and her son are the people that Cullen is pursuing.

-Director Ivan Reitman, quite familiar with screwball comedies, directed funnies such as Meatballs (1979) and Stripes (1981) so he knows what provides chuckles.
+Director Ivan Reitman, quite familiar with screwball comedies, directed funnies such as Meatballs (1979) and Stripes (1981), so he knows what makes people chuckle.

-Even the amazing Linda Hunt is wasted as a one-dimensional principal who at first hates Kimble but then comes around to accept him.
+Even the amazing Linda Hunt is wasted as a one-dimensional principal who initially hates Kimble but then comes around and accepts him.

 Kindergarten Cop (1990) is too blueprint-ready to recommend since it contains elements used in hundreds of other films.
-But for fans of the hulking Schwarzenegger, the film is a safe offering that sees the film star more softly.
+But for fans of the hulking Schwarzenegger, the film is a safe offering that sees the star in a softer light.

 The Year of Living Dangerously-1982